c1flores/Weather-Dashboard/assets/pseudocode/pseudocode.md

 Append child element of capitalized city name to parent element
 ```

-#### Create populateCityWeather function to retrieve data from Open Weather Map and display current weather as well as 5-day forecast.
+#### Create addCityWeather function to retrieve data from Open Weather Map and display current weather as well as 5-day forecast.
 Function will continue until last step
 ```
 Run createCityList function